mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### server_url

-URL to a remote HTTP image renderer service, e.g. http://localhost:8081/render, will enable Grafana to render panels and dashboards to PNG-images using HTTP requests to an external service.
+URL to a remote HTTP image renderer service, e.g. http://localhost:8081/render, will enable Mosaicoo to render panels and dashboards to PNG-images using HTTP requests to an external service.

 ### callback_url

-If the remote HTTP image renderer service runs on a different server than the Grafana server you may have to configure this to a URL where Grafana is reachable, e.g. http://grafana.domain/.
+If the remote HTTP image renderer service runs on a different server than the Mosaicoo server you may have to configure this to a URL where Mosaicoo is reachable, e.g. http://grafana.domain/.

 ### concurrent_render_request_limit